hbanerjee74/VibeOps/02_Platform_Foundations.md

 ## **3\.
 Current Limitations**

-### **Storage & Naming**
+### **Operational Limitations**

-- Fixed storage account naming pattern: `{customer}{env}{service}st{instance}`
+- Fixed naming pattern for all services.
-- Azure names limited to 24 characters, lowercase alphanumeric only
-- No custom storage account names outside the pattern
-- Container names within storage accounts are standardized and cannot be customized

-### **Schema Management**
+- No automated alerting or monitoring
+- No automated credential expiry monitoring.
+Manual secret rotation only.
+- Self-signed certificates supported but no auto-rotation
+- Fabric SP credential expiry requires Update in Key Vault before expiry.
+- Manual policy conflict detection only.
+No pre-deployment validation of policy compatibility.
+Policy exemptions must be created manually if conflicts arise.

+### **Data Platform Limitations**

+- No auto-scaling capabilities.
+Fixed container resource allocation (requires tfvars update and redeploy to scale).
+- Infrastructure and network interruptions require manual restart
+- Concurrent DAG execution may cause resource contention
+- Batch processing only – no real-time/streaming
+- Long-running jobs have no automatic timeout handling
+- No end-to-end pipeline correlation tracking
+- Custom Airbyte connectors not supported
 - Schema drift not supported – pipelines fail on schema changes
-- Column additions/deletions are breaking changes
-- Data type changes cause merge failures
-- Manual intervention required for any schema modifications
-- Custom Airbyte connectors not supported

-### **Watermark Management**
+- Incremental processing only – no full refresh orchestration
 - Dual watermark system: Airbyte for extraction, dbt for Bronze merges
-- No synchronization between Airbyte and dbt watermarks
-- Manual watermark reset requires Airbyte UI intervention
-- Lost watermark state requires full historical reprocessing
-- Risk of duplicate processing or data loss if systems desynchronize

-### **Error Handling & Recovery**
+- Each source has its own DAG with straight-through orchestration based on dbt dependencies.
+No other orchestration patterns are supported.
 - Bronze → Silver → Gold chain stops at first failure point
-- No automatic retry logic
 - No automated data reconciliation
-- Infrastructure and network interruptions require manual restart
-- Long-running jobs have no automatic timeout handling
-- Concurrent DAG execution may cause resource contention

-### **Operational Limitations**

-- No automated alerting or monitoring (Phase 1\)
-- No automated credential expiry monitoring
-- Fabric SP credential expiry requires Update in Key Vault before expiry.
-- Self-signed certificates supported but no auto-rotation
-- Fixed container resource allocation (requires tfvars update and redeploy to scale)
-- No auto-scaling capabilities
-- No SLA guarantees for end-to-end processing
-- Manual secret rotation only
-- Test failure records in `test_results` schema require manual cleanup
+- No automated retention policy for test artifacts. dbt Test failure records in `test_results` schema require manual cleanup
-- No automated retention policy for test artifacts
+- We don’t publish the elementary results at this time.

 ### **Platform Constraints**

 - Single region deployment only
 - No high availability – single points of failure exist
 - No disaster recovery or backup strategy implemented
+- Log retention controlled by customer's hub LAW, not platform-managed.
+Cannot enforce minimum retention periods via policy.

 ## **4\.
 Platform Roadmap**

-Each phase represents a 2-month release cycle for a team of 1 architect and 3 engineers.

 ### **Phase 1: Foundation (Current)**